-The interviewee left with his younger brother and a friend from Velika Kladuša and walked to Croatia, where he wanted to apply for asylum.
+The respondent left with his younger brother and a friend from Velika Kladuša and walked to Croatia, where he wanted to apply for asylum.
 They were walking in the forest for five days and ran out of food and water.
-The interviewee reported that during the five days they spent in the forest, he only ate on one day and drank one bottle of water.
+The respondent reported that during the five days they spent in the forest, he only ate on one day and drank one bottle of water.
 He also has a physical disability of his left lower limb, and am using a leg orthosis, which made his walk even more difficult, especially in a forest terrain.

-The interviewee clearly stated that he wanted to apply for asylum in Croatia, but the police did not react to his request.
+The respondent clearly stated that he wanted to apply for asylum in Croatia, but the police did not react to his request.
 None of the men were taken to a police station or allowed to access to the asylum procedures.
-Instead, all of them were directly driven by a van to the Croatian-Bosnian border to be deported back to Bosnia.
+Instead, all of them were directly driven by a van to the Croatian-Bosnian border to be pushed back to Bosnia.
 The van in which the men were transported did not have any windows or ventilation, and the men had significant problems breathing inside van.
 The police were also driving very fast throughout the trip, which took over an hour, and the men got sick:

 The van was closed.
 Sometimes it was a little bit of air and sometimes there was no air.
 They [the police] put there a little bit of cold air just enough so that we would not die and after they stopped

 When the car stopped at the Bosnian border, close to the official border check-point in Velika Kladuša, the men were told by the police to get out of the car.
 The interviewee explained that the police first broke their phones and stole their money, taking his 350 euros.
 Afterwards, these 4 police officers started physically attacking them while pushing them back to the Bosnian land: